Richard E. Cole: Doolittle Raid

 Cole enlisted as an aviation cadet in the United States Army Air Forces on November 22, 1940, at Lubbock, Texas.

 He was commissioned as a second lieutenant in July 1941 and rated as a pilot, when he was awarded his pilot wings at Randolph Field, Texas, on July 12, 1941.
 His first assignment was as a B-25 Mitchell pilot with the 34th Bomb Squadron of the 17th Bomb Group at Pendleton, Oregon, in July 1941.

 Cole was assigned as the co-pilot of the first B-25 Mitchell medium bomber (Aircraft Number One), plane # 40–2344, for the famous "Doolittle Raid" in the wake of the attack on Pearl Harbor after two other pilots became ill.
 The raid was daring not only because of the intended targets, the Japanese homeland and its capital Tokyo, but because the pilots trained to take off in a B-25 bomber from the deck of an aircraft carrier, something the designers of neither the B-25 nor the aircraft carrier ever envisioned.
-Cole was co-pilot in the first bomber to depart the deck of the USS Hornet during the mission, and it was piloted by the leader of the raid, then-Lieutenant Colonel Jimmy Doolittle, giving him, and the plane, the very least amount of runway available.
+Cole was co-pilot in the first bomber to depart the deck of the USS Hornet during the mission, and it was piloted by the leader of the raid, then-Lieutenant Colonel Jimmy Doolittle, giving him, and the plane, the very least amount of runway available to the planes in the raid.

-On April 18, 1942, Doolittle and his B-25's four crewmembers took off from the Hornet, reached Tokyo, bombed their target, and then headed for their recovery airfield in China.
+On April 18, 1942, Doolittle and his B-25's four crew members took off from the Hornet, reached Tokyo, bombed their target, and then headed for their recovery airfield in China.
 Doolittle and his crew bailed out safely over China when their B-25 ran out of fuel after flying 2500 mi.
 By then, they had been flying for about 13 hours, it was nighttime, the weather was stormy, and Doolittle was unable to locate their landing field in Quzhou.
 He and his crew linked up after the bailout and were helped through Japanese lines by Chinese guerrillas and American missionary John Birch.